 - The first thing to consider is the urgency to grow it.
 Admittedly, it’s unrealistic to trouble yourself with millet growing, yet buying the grain is more convenient and satisfying for your one-owned bird.
 Although planting millet is the right decision, it’s not always the best option to settle for.
 Ensure having your source is cheaper and more fitting in your case.

 - The number of budgies.
-Theses species are well off when they are in a group, that’s why most owners keep more than one.
+These species are well off when they are in a group, that’s why most owners keep more than one.
 If you have many of them, grow a more substantial portion of millet.
 It should be big enough to feed your birds without starving them.
 If you have a few, save yourself the trouble and plant a tiny portion.

 - The source of your seeds.
 There are various sources of millet seeds.
 It’s hard to tell the right seed, especially if you are not familiar with the millet varieties.
 To be safe, buy from exclusively birds feeding distributers.
 Feel free to ask them to help you pick the right grain.
 You can find the sellers online, but make sure they are qualified resources.
 Being careful will prevent you from buying ungrowable seeds.
 You wouldn’t want to plant seeds only to wait for years without them bearing a single piece of millet.

 - How ready are you?
 You are used to purchasing ready-made stuff for yourself and your bird.
 And growing is a new line of feeding system.
 You should be willing to go through the little trouble when growing millet.
-Be ready to be on the watch out of other birds waiting for your millet to mature before they ambush it and swim in your bird’s favourite food.
+Be ready to be on the watch out for other birds waiting for your millet to mature before they ambush it and swim in your bird’s favorite food.
 However, don’t think it’s a dangerous contract you are signing into.
 It’s quite a piece of work, but it’s not as hard as you think.

 Things you’ll need to grow your millet